sanghamitrajohri/sanghamitrajohri/README.md

 - 👋 Hi, I’m @sanghamitrajohri
 - 👀 I’m interested in Computervision and Robotics
 - 🌱 I’m currently working as a Project Engineer at Newspace Research and Technologies, Bangalore.
-Dealing with the computer vision problem statements of Swarm UAVS and fixed wings.
+Dealing with the computer vision problem statements for Swarm UAVS and Fixed Wings.

 -💞️ I’m looking to collaborate on real time projects related to computervision and Robotics.
 - 📫 How to reach me - https://www.linkedin.com/in/sanghamitra-johri/